 This article details a method to install APKS files via sideloading them in a StageNow profile .
 APKS files are split APK files containing multiple component files which are combined into a single file.
-More and more applications posted on Play are in this format so the use of this method is expected to increase significantly over time

 The traditional way to sideload an application without using Play is to create a single APK created via a backup utility such as ‘App Backup and Restore’ .
 This has worked previously for almost all apps posted on Play .
 Recently we noticed that some apps backed up this way will either fail install via ADB with an error such as ‘Failure [INSTALL_FAILED_VERIFICATION_FAILURE]’ or will install and then fail without an error when run on the device.